X

 • Your liver makes cholesterol and proteins that help move fat through your body.
 It also controls the amino acids in your blood.

-• The liver converts glucose to glycogen and stores it for later conversation back to glucose as needed.
+• The liver converts glucose to glycogen and stores it for later conversion back to glucose as needed.

 • The liver is where hemoglobin is processed.
 Your liver takes iron from hemoglobin and stores it to later be distributed to your body as it is needed.
 However, if too much iron is stored or not enough is stored, you can experience issues like anemia.